bernhardAxonIvy/doc/source/designer-guide/introduction/preferences.rst

       default algorithm is used.

 Trust Store Settings
-   Use custom trust store
-      If selected the trust store configured below is used to read trusted server certificates and/or certificates of certification authorities.
-It is possible to use both the system and custom trust store.

    Trust store file
       The file containing the trusted server certificates and/or certificates of certification authorities.
 Press Add... to add a